manang/internet-drafts/draft-irtf-icnrg-mapme.md

 as a promising 5G technology candidate.
 Specifically on mobility management, ICN has the potential to relieve  limitations of the existing approaches by leveraging its primary feature, the redefinition of  packet forwarding based on "names" rather than "network addresses".
-We believe that removing the dependence on location identifiers is a first step in the direction of removing the need for any anchoring of communications into fixed network nodes, which may considerably simplify and improve mobility management.
-Within the ICN paradigm, several architectures have been proposed, as reported in
+Removing the dependence on location identifiers is a first step in the direction of removing the need for any anchoring of communications into fixed network nodes, which may considerably simplify and improve mobility management.
+Within the ICN paradigm, several architectures have been proposed, as reported in {{SURVEY12}} and {{SURVEY14}}.
-{{SURVEY14}} and {{SURVEY12}}.

-As a direct result of CCN/NDN design principles, consumer mobility is natively supported}: a change in  physical location for the consumer does not translate into a change in the data plane like for IP.
-The retransmission of requests for data not yet received by the consumers takes place without involving any signaling to the network.
+As a direct result of CCN/NDN design principles, consumer mobility is natively supported: a change in  physical location for the consumer does not translate into a change in the data plane like for IP.
+The retransmission of requests for data not yet received by the consumer takes place without involving any signaling to the network.
 Producer mobility and realtime group communications present more challenges, depending on the frequency of movements, latency requirements, and content lifetime.
-The topology does not reflect the naming structure, and we have to preserve key functionalities such as multipath, caching, etc. In all cases, beyond providing connectivity guarantees, additional transport-level mechanisms might be required to protect the flow performance (see {{WLDR}} for instance).
+The topology does not reflect the naming structure, and the mobility management process has to preserve key functionalities such as multipath, caching, etc. In all cases, beyond providing connectivity guarantees, additional transport-level mechanisms might be required to protect the flow performance (see {{WLDR}} for instance).

 MAP-Me aims at tackling such problems by exploiting key CCN/NDN characteristics.